Learn the difference between positive vs negative mindset and how to change a negative mindset

 Positive vs negative mindset: How your thinking shapes your life

-Here’s the thing: the difference between a positive and a negative mindset isn’t about being cheerful.
-It’s about the automatic lens your brain has learned to look through – and whether that lens is helping you or quietly wrecking things.
+The difference between a positive vs negative mindset isn’t about being cheerful all the time.
+It’s about what your brain does automatically after something happens and whether that’s helping you or quietly working against you.

 Quick comparison: Positive vs negative mindset at a glance